bencoullie/google-search-shortcutter/README.md

 ## What does it do?

-It allows you to navigate Google without a mouse.
+It allows you to navigate Google search without a mouse.
 Simply tab through the results and hit enter to visit the link.

 ## Open source?